 Since Freyr was a god of somewhat subliminal things such as prosperity and virility, his symbols could be interpreted from a variety of things.

 For example, the wind was one of his symbols because he had Skíðblaðnir, a divine ship that could produce its own wind to sail forward.
-The ship could even be pocketed at will by folding it and one could’ve even have carried it in a pouch.
+The ship could even be pocketed at will by folding it.

 Besides the ship Skíðblaðnir symbolizing fair wind in his stead, Freyr also symbolized sunshine and fair weather because he was the god of the latter.
 Due to Gullinbursti glowing in the dark being by his side and representing dawn, boars were also associated with Freyr and symbolized war and fertility.